ordinary-hacker/oh-my-shells/README.md

 This tool depends on and includes a vendored version of [tomlc17](https://github.com/cktan/tomlc17) by [cktan](https://github.com/cktan).

-THere's also a vendored version of the [Unity Test Framework](https://github.com/ThrowTheSwitch/Unity) by [ThrowTheSwitch](https://github.com/ThrowTheSwitch) used for testing.
+There's also a vendored version of the [Unity Test Framework](https://github.com/ThrowTheSwitch/Unity) by [ThrowTheSwitch](https://github.com/ThrowTheSwitch) used for testing.

 ---